rohan-varma/scripts/README.md

 s2nb.py: Converts a python script to a Jupyter Notebook

 typora.sh: Opens up the typora editor with a specified filename (creating the file if it doesn't exist)

+how to enable key repeat with vim: https://gist.github.com/kconragan/2510186